voydz/xamarin-react-native/README.md

     * **No workaround** known, yet.

-* The Android sample application does not work with the react packager.
+* The Android sample application does not initially load from the react packager. **Or is this the intended behavior?**
     * **Workaround:** Instead you have to `yarn bundle` and include the `index.android.bundle` in the android `Assets/` directory.